beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 - [Anaconda Package Manager](https://www.anaconda.com/)
 - [Git Version Control System](https://git-scm.com/)

+## Instructions for setting up MacOS

+- Follow instructions [here](https://pytorch.org/get-started/locally/) and [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) to setup your MacOS environment

-## Setting up your conda environment
+## Setting up your conda environment - WINDOWS ONLY

 When you download and install Anaconda, you are also installing the latest version of Python, Jupyter Notebooks and several useful data science libarries which are essential for data manipulation and developing machine learning applications.